 If you want to ask a bank or venture capitalist for funding, they will want to see your business plan to help them decide if your firm is profitable; and you have a good handle on your small company’s trajectory.
 This may also include your financial forecasts; therefore, they will see that you have a market.

-A professional business plan allows you to identify how different parts of your business functions, and how interdependency happens.
+A professional business plan allows you to identify how different parts of your business function, and how interdependency happens.
 It differentiates the titles of your directors, staff, and their various duties – which in turn creates a strong internal business structure since everything is clearly described there.

 Finally, to be a proactive businessman you need to have a solid business plan.
 Since you now possess all the tools you need, more often than not, you don’t wait for things to happen anymore, you now plan them and execute them with ease.